 ARPQ acknowledges the argument that changes to contracts are both necessary and can be in the best interests of both parties.
 Also in theory they are freely signed by home owners.
 However, experience leads us to believe that the complexity of buying a home in a residential park, which is even greater than that of buying a home in the rest of the community, provides opportunities for unwitting buyers (and sellers) of homes to be taken advantage of by park owners.
+We accept the argument that there should be opportunities for renegotiation of the terms of a site agreement contract which are mutually agreed but believe that separating processes for doing this from those of buying a new home in residential park would ensure the likelihood of greater transparency and reduce the possibility of exploitation of home owners.

-Reform Option(s) That ARPQ Would Like To Be Given Serious Consideration That where necessary the Act be amended so it categorically confirms that when a preowned home in a residential park is resold, the site agreement must be assigned to the buyer by the seller.
+That where necessary the Act be amended to make it clear that when a pre-owned home in a residential park is sold the site agreement must be assigned to the buyer by the seller.